 - Energy Bar Association

-- Recognized by Chambers USA America’s Leading Lawyers for Business, 2016 Edition New York for Energy: State Regulatory & Wholesale Electric Market for the fifth consecutive year
+- Recognized by Chambers USA America’s Leading Lawyers for Business for Energy: State Regulatory & Wholesale Electric (New York)

 - Hiscock & Barclay, LLP, Partner